google/ExoPlayer/guide.md

 ## Sending messages to components ##

-Some ExoPlayer components allow changes in configuration during playback.
-By convention, you make these changes by passing messages through the `ExoPlayer` to the component, using the `sendMessages` or `blockingSendMessages` methods.
+It's possible to send messages to ExoPlayer components.
+These can be created using `createMessage` and then sent using `PlayerMessage.send`.
+By default, messages are delivered on the playback thread as soon as possible, but this can be customized by setting another callback thread (using `PlayerMessage.setHandler`) or by specifying a delivery playback position (using `PlayerMessage.setPosition`).
+Sending messages through the `ExoPlayer` ensures that the operation is executed in order with any other operations being performed on the player.

-This approach ensures both thread safety and that the configuration change is executed in order with any other operations being performed on the player.
+Most of ExoPlayer's out-of-the-box renderers support messages that allow changes to their configuration during playback.
+For example, the audio renderers accept messages to set the volume and the video renderers accept messages to set the surface.
+These messages should be delivered on the playback thread to ensure thread safety.

 ## Customization ##